L1 Visa Guide: Everything You Need to Know About the L1 Visa

 - One of the companies is a 50% partner of the other company, which is a joint venture.
 In this situation, the parent company must have equal control and veto power over the subsidiary company.

-- One of the companies owns less than half of the other company but has control over the company.
+- One of the companies owns less than half of the other company but has control over it.

 Branch Office